What exactly is this “Lindy Hop” and swing dancing?

 A swing dance is any dance form that is danced to swinging jazz music, the popular music of the 1930's and 1940's (though we're not too purist about it, so covers or new swing songs by modern bands are good too).

-Lindy Hop is regarded as the ‘daddy’ of swing dancing but there are other vintage swing dances such as Balboa and Collegiate Shag which are still going strong today.
+Lindy Hop is regarded as the ‘daddy’ of swing dancing, and is where most people start.
+We also teach other vintage swing dances such as Balboa and Collegiate Shag which are still going strong today.
 These are all partner dances, where two people dance with each other.
 We also teach solo jazz, which as the name suggests, is danced without a partner.

 It's dancing done to socialise!
 (As opposed to dancing in a competition or as a performance for an audience).
 Most of our lessons are focussed on teaching you to dance socially with anyone you'd like to dance with.

 On Wednesdays, the lessons are each followed by some practice/social time, and on Mondays and Tuesdays following the lesson we run weekly social dance evenings ("socials") where it's normal for people to ask each other to dance and to dance with many people (though it's always fine to turn down a dance, too).
 We like to invite local bands to provide live music for socials about once a month, as well as having music from our DJs.